gofr/secrets/docs/content-format.md

 <dl>
     <dt><code>title</code></dt>
-    <dd>Title to be used in the OpenGraph meta tag and HTML title tag.</dd>
+    <dd>Title to be used in the HTML title tag.
+Unlike the rest of the content, this is not encrypted!</dd>
 </dl>

 ### Media keys